vishpat/lisp-rs/docs/src/evaluator.md

 ### Binary operations

-If the head of the list matches a symbol, the list is evaluated on the basis of the type of the symbol.
-If the symbol matches a binary operation, for example
+If the head of the list in the *eval_list* function matches a binary operator, the list is evaluated on the basis of the type of the binary operator, for example

 ```Lisp
 (+ x y)
 ```
-the *eval_binary_op* function calls the *eval_obj* on the second and third element of the list and performs the binary operation on the evaluated values.
+the *eval_binary_op* function calls the *eval_obj* on the second and third element of the list and performs the binary **sum** operation on the evaluated values.

 ### If statement

-If the head of the list matches the *if* keyword, for example
+If the head of the list in the *eval_list* function matches the *if* keyword, for example

 ```Lisp
 (if (> x y) (x) (y))
 ```

-the *eval_if* function calls **eval_obj** on the second element of the list and depending upon whether the evaluated value is true or false, calls the eval_obj on the third or fourth element of the list and returns the corresponding value
+the *eval_if* function calls **eval_obj** on the second element of the list and depending upon whether the evaluated value is true or false, calls the eval_obj on either the third or fourth element of the list and returns the value

 ```
 let cond_obj = eval_obj(&list[1], env)?;